Carico Cookware and Carico Water Filters

 Mr. C. since then argues that Carico has been responsible for that.
 I have not received the goods.
 I have asked for the money back, but he claims that Carico has frozen my money along with the money this company owes him.
 Mr. C. claims to have the deposit slips, but he has not showed them to me.
 On February 2nd, 2010, I received a call from Ruben P. from Carico to clarify that Carico has no money from me and because of this and another similar issues Mr. C. was banned from doing any business with Carico International, LLC.
 He also told me, that if we need to quote him in any matter or legal procedure, I will be able to do so.
 I want either the products with their full warranty from Carico or my money back ($833 USD).

-Carico Cookware and Carico Water Filters Company Profile
+Carico Cookware and Carico Water Filters Company Information

 - Company Name: